Non-Gaussian Geostatistical Modeling using (skew) t Processes: A stochastic process with marginal distribution

-Since the $t$ process inherits the geometrical properties of the `parent' Gaussian process, the choice of the covariance function is crucial.
-Two flexible models that allow parametrizing in a continuous fashion the mean square differentiability of a Gaussian process and its sample paths are as follows:
+Since the $t$ process inherits some of the geometrical properties of the `parent' Gaussian process, the choice of the covariance function is crucial.
+Two flexible isotropic models that allow parametrizing in a continuous fashion the mean square differentiability of a Gaussian process and its sample paths are as follows:

 \begin{enumerate} \item the Mat{\'e}rn correlation function \citep{Matern:1960}

 where ${\cal K}_{\psi}$ is a modified Bessel function of the second kind of order $\psi$.
 Here, $\alpha>0$ and $\psi>0$ guarantee the positive definiteness of the model in any dimension.